 This week I bring you an old dish representative of the Spanish Lent.
-Perhaps because of its excellent nutritional value, its fascinating flavour, or its historical value, this dish has become Spanish cuisine classics.
+Perhaps this dish has become a Spanish cuisine classic because of its excellent nutritional value, fascinating flavour, or historical value.

-But before we start cooking, here are some information to understand better this humble dish.
+But before we start cooking, here is some information to understand better this humble dish.

 Lent is the time in the Christian calendar destined for the spiritual preparation before Easter.
 It is about 40 days of purification and internal illumination.